History of the

 Cherokee Baptist Association

-Today, the CBA is comprised of 44 congregations working together for the purpose of furthering the gospel of Jesus Christ.
-Our leadership team consists of an executive board comprised of church pastors & designated messengers, three team leaders (Administrative, Pastoral Support and Missions & Evangelism) who oversee the work done at the association level, and departmental directors who are available to help churches in the areas of Sunday School, WMU, & Youth among other areas as requested.
+Today, the CBA is comprised of 43 congregations working together for the purpose of furthering the gospel of Jesus Christ.
+Our leadership team consists of an Executive Board comprised of church pastors & designated messengers, three team leaders (Administrative, Pastoral Support and Missions & Evangelism) who oversee the work done at the association level, and departmental directors who are available to help churches in the areas of Sunday School, WMU, & Youth among other areas as requested.